 Insert the LED bezel into the enclosure from the top side of the enclosure.
-Then insert the LED into the LED bezel from the inside of the enclosure.
+Then insert the LED into the bezel from the inside of the enclosure.

 Refer to the board diagram to see where Gain-1, Gain-2, and Gain-3 are located.

-First, solder the VOL-1 wire from the circuit board to lug 1 of the A100K (volume) potentiometer.
+First, solder the Vol-1 wire from the circuit board to lug 1 of the A100K (volume) potentiometer.

-If you recall a few steps ago, you inserted the negative wire from your LED into lug 2 of the stereo input jack.
+A few steps ago, you inserted the negative wire from your LED into lug 2 of the stereo input jack.
 Now run the negative (black) wire from the circuit board and insert it into lug 2 of the stereo input jack.

 You should now have three wires going into lug 2 of the stereo input jack.
 Solder these three wires into lug 2.